 - Decide which process are loaded into memory when memory space becomes available.

 - Allocate and deallocate memory space as needed.

-A file is a collected of related information defined by its creator.
-Computer can store files on the disk (secondary storage), which provide long term storage.
-Some examples of storage media are magnetic tape, magnetic disk and optical disk.
+A file is a collection of related information defined by its creator.
+A computer can store files on the disk (secondary storage), which provides long-term storage.
+Some examples of storage media are magnetic tape, magnetic disk, and the optical disk.
 Each of these media has its own properties like speed, capacity, data transfer rate and access methods.

-A file systems normally organized into directories to ease their use.
+A file system normally organized into directories to ease their use.
 These directories may contain files and other directions.

 The five main major activities of an operating system in regard to file management are